Skip to footer content

 WorkSheet sheet = workbook.CreateWorkSheet("Employees");

-// Write column names to the first row as headers
+// Write column headers to row 0

 for (int i = 0; i < dt.Columns.Count; i++)